 Younger consumers use mobile apps for more hours in any given day day than their older counterparts¹, which means that if your target audience is primarily or mostly Millennials, an app could work well and give your brand more facetime with your customers.

 Unlike most mature markets, consumers in many emerging markets are getting introduced to the Internet through mobile devices rather than computers.
 With that in mind, it’s no surprise that 7 out of 10 mobile internet users in India are active on WhatsApp² (a popular messaging mobile app), just as one example.
 Other emerging markets have similarly high percentages of mobile app usage.
-What this means is that consumers in emerging markets are comfortable with and already actively use mobile apps for many different aspects of their lives, so adding an eCommerce-focused app to the mix could make sense.
+What this means is that consumers in emerging markets are comfortable with and already actively use mobile apps for many different aspects of their lives, so adding an commerce-focused app to the mix could make sense.

 If you have a high volume of online sales and/or mobile traffic to your brand’s site/s, then you should seriously consider investing in an app.
 We’ll get to more on this later in the series, but there are several advantageous features of mobile apps not shared by websites.

 For frequently purchased products, many consumers appreciate the convenience, speed, and quick purchase capabilities provided by a mobile app.
-Plus, having a mobile app for your brand allows you to proactively reach out with re-purchase reminders such as push notifications in a way that’s unrivaled by your eCommerce website.
+Plus, having a mobile app for your brand allows you to proactively reach out with re-purchase reminders such as push notifications in a way that’s unrivaled by your commerce website.

 Of course, you shouldn’t do something just because your competitor down the street is, but if one or more of your competitors has built a mobile app, then you might want to do some more research to find out if it makes sense for your brand, too.
 The last thing you want is to let them have (and keep) a competitive advantage.